Roadblocks Inherent to the Public Procurement Process for Minority-Owned Businesses (Guide 1 of 4)

-Top 10 International Anti-Corruption Developments for May 2020
+Top 10 International Anti-Corruption Developments for December 2020

-By: Charles E. Duross and James M. KoukiosIn order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
+By: James M. Koukios and Charles E. DurossIn order to provide an overview for busy in-house counsel and compliance professionals, we summarize below some of the most important international anti-corruption developments from the past month, with links to primary resources.
 This month we ask: Which U.S. agency brought its first foreign... ›

-May Bid Protest Roundup (Law360 Spotlight)
+December 2020/Annual Bid Protest Roundup (Law360 Spotlight)